 I’ve reviewed the leading network configuration tools and compiled this guide to help you choose the right one for your business.
 I’ve included free as well as paid premium tools, to suit the full range of budgets.
 However, the free tools available tend to be designed for small network rather than large business or enterprise use.

-SolarWinds Network Configuration Manager (NCM) is a feature-heavy, intelligent, and market-leading program.
+SolarWinds Network Configuration Manager (NCM) is a feature-heavy, intelligent, and market-leading configuration management program.
 Since NCM is built on the SolarWinds Orion® Platform, the tool can be used alongside other SolarWinds tools like Network Performance Monitor to provide deep insights across a network.
-The level of compatibility and scope covered by this all-in-one view is designed to give users the opportunity to adopt a complete suite of high-quality tools built to address every aspect of their IT administrative requirements.

 - Automated network configuration tasks, reducing the need to take equipment offline or work through the night when device settings need to be changed